[vc_row 0=””][vc_column][vc_column_text 0=””]

 What Encompasses Colosseum Rome Under UNESCO

 Under UNESCO, Rome Colosseum is a World Heritage property.
 It covers a wide area including the entire historic centre of Rome.
 It also extends to the Basilica of St. Paul’s as well as outside the wall.
 All archaeological sites, strata titles, the complex and its surroundings are part of the protection.
-According to legend, Romulus and Remus who were the sons of the fearsome Roman God of War, Mars who found Rome.
+According to legend, Romulus and Remus were the sons of the fearsome Roman God of War, Mars who found Rome.
 The location was the banks of the Tiber river in 753 B.C.
 Rome was initially the primary centre of the Roman Republic, and then the Roman Empire only to become Christian Rome from the 4th century onward.
 Christian Rome was built on top of the old city.
 Eleven centuries later, there was a profound influence of the Popes, and they brought about notable change to the city.
 This led to the Renaissance period and later on the Baroque period.
 Rome, due to its importance and influence throughout the Mediterranean, soon became known for the main Christian confluence.
+Colosseum Rome under UNESCO.
+Rome Colosseum official tour.
+Visit with a tour guide to learn the history of Ancient Rome.
+Guided Tours.

 What Criteria Was Met To Meet The Standards Of UNESCO